 Ermou Street, leading away from Syntagma, is a thriving pedestrian mall.
 Just a few years ago, this street was a car-clogged mess.
 Once again, when it was first pedestrianized merchants were upset.
 Now, it's a hit with everyone.

-During the Archaic period, all the parts were there, but if it decided to walk, it would walk like a monster, stiffly with no understanding of the subtle interplay between the hips and the shoulders.
+During the Archaic period, all the parts were there, but if it decided to walk, it would walk like a monster, stiffly with no understanding of the subtle interplay between hips and shoulders.

 But Greek art evolved with its society.
-The 80-year period from about 480 to 400 B.C. is known as the Golden Age of Greece — the age of Socrates and Pericles — and Athens was the center.
-During this time, the golden mean was — nothing in excess.
+The 80-year period from about 480 to 400 BC is known as the Golden Age of Greece — the age of Socrates and Pericles — and Athens was the center.
+During this time, the golden mean was "nothing in excess."
 In both life and art, everything was to be in balance.